Courtesy of the KFC Yum! Center / NA

 In mid-August Louisville presents the Kentucky State Fair and Horse Show , also held at the Exposition Center.
 Besides the horse show—a prestigious event for Saddlebreds—exhibits and musical entertainment also are on the fair's schedule.

 WorldFest , on Labor Day weekend, features international music, dance and food.
 Also in September, the IdeaFestival attracts highly diverse thinkers from across the globe to explore and celebrate innovation, imagination and cutting-edge ideas.

 Mid-September ushers in Oktoberfest at the German-American Club, while Butchertown's German community holds The Original Butchertown Oktoberfest at St. Joseph Catholic Church in late October.

 The fine arts are celebrated during several fairs and festivals.
-Shakespearean plays are performed each summer, mid-June to mid-July, during the Kentucky Shakespeare Festival .
+Shakespearean plays are performed each summer, late May to early August, during the Kentucky Shakespeare Festival .
 Performances are free.
 The first weekend in October, the St. James Court Art Show is held at St. James and Belgravia courts.

 Step back in time to a Victorian era with holiday lights, vendors selling British fare and a parade during Light Up Louisville in late November.

 See all the AAA recommended events for this destination.